tomasparks/retrospacegame/README.md

 # retro space game
-this game is being written in javascript/webgl he graphics are inspired by:
+this game is being written in javascript/webgl the graphics are inspired by:
 SNES StarFox 1 and 2
 StarBlade